abhineetCode/AgenticRagLearning/README.md

 # AgenticRagLearning

+**What is Generative AI?**

+Generative AI is a type of artificial intelligence that creates new content – such as text, images, or audio – based on patterns learned from existing data.

+At the heart of it there is LLM like GPT-4, claude and huge volume  of data like Wikipedia, dictionary etc.

+**What is AI Agent?**

+Ai Agent is a program that takes input, thinks and acts to complete a task using tools, memory and knowledge.
+It is autonomous but task specific and does not span multiple or evolving goal.

+**What is Agentic AI?**

+Agentic AI is a system where one or more AI agent work autonomously, often over long or complex tasks, making decision, using tools and other agent to reach a  goal.
+Multi step reasoning
+Multi step planning
+Works on a complex goal autonomously

+There are many Agentic AI framework
+-	Agno
+-	Crew AI
+-	Langgraph
+-	Microsoft Autogen

+System Type	        GenAI (LLM only)	                    AI Agent	                                            Agentic AI Task Capability	    Answer based on Pretrained knowledge.
+Takes input, decides and completes a task	            Handles multi step goals with planning and coordination
+Tool usage	        No external Tool	                    Uses tool to completes and task	                        Uses multiple tools, may call other agents
+Autonomous decision	No decision making	                    Makes decision to complete the task	                    Plans, decides, and adapts overtime

 **What is context widow?**

 Context is a models's memory that has the converstion history or the external document or data it is processing.